anjathiart/100-days-of-code/r1-log.md

 - Learn more about environment variables and how to use them for secrets / keys / etc
 - Cross-site request forgery: django csrf token takes care of this

+Started setting up and looking at CS50W 2020 Project 4: Network